mrakgr/The-Spiral-Language/readme.md

 Note the the way F# for example or other functional languages do destructuring is not the same.
 There is a notable difference between the philosophy of Spiral and the rest of the pack.
 Spiral follows the dogma of `inline first and optimize later` while generally high level languages inherit the Lisp philosophy of `heap allocate first and optimize later`.

 That means in F# for example pattern matching is necessary to destructure a tuple since otherwise they would be packed.
 This is done at runtime.
+Here is a look into how F# does it based on its AST.
+The following examples uses its [code quotation](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/code-quotations) feature.

 ```
 let x = 1,2,3